MINNESOTA FARMERS UNION WELCOMES YOU!

 Position available at MFU for Membership and Outreach Worker

 MFU is seeking a Membership and Outreach Worker for North Central/East Central Minnesota.
 Position description and application instructions available here.

 MFU Rambow Logo Wear

-MFU is now offering a line of dress shirts, sweatshirts, casual wear, and bags for purchase in partnership with Rambow Inc. out of New London, Minnesota.
+MFU offers a line of dress shirts, sweatshirts, casual wear and bags for purchase in partnership with Rambow Inc. out of New London, Minn.
 Click here to view merchandise and place an order.